22.06.2021

 At times we get angry and frustrated, even to the point where we may intentionally, or unintentionally, harm others with our actions, words, and comments.
 When we punch through that window pane to insult others, we most definitely end up harming ourselves.

-I challenge you to look within yourself and seek ways to love others well with every opportunity.
+I challenge you to look within yourself and seek ways to love others well with every

 -Adam (Bethany’s husband)